apache/airflow/docs/modules_management.rst

     pip uninstall airflow_operators

-For more details on how to create to create and publish python packages, see `Packaging Python Projects <https://packaging.python.org/tutorials/packaging-projects/>`_.
+For more details on how to create to create and publish Python packages, see `Packaging Python Projects <https://packaging.python.org/tutorials/packaging-projects/>`_.